aprashar65/Tic_Tac_Toe_V0/README.md

 //Firstly, the checkWin function unecessarily loops through everything we can easily prune the number of loops in accordance with a winnning game state

-//Secondly, main.cpp should not have you gameplay this should be its own function
+//Secondly, main.cpp should not have your gameplay this should be its own function

 //Finally, use recursion to play the best possible move.
 The flaw is AI can only see one move ahead and it prioritizes threat over attack recusrion will ensure best play everytime